Variational Markov chain mixtures with automatic component selection: Numerical Experiments

-\section{Numerical experiments}
+\section{Numerical Experiments}

 This section describes four numerical experiments with the variational EM algorithm.
-The first experiment (Sec.~\ref{sec:synthetic}) uses simulated Markov chain data.
+The first experiment (Sec.~\ref{sec:synthetic}) uses synthetic Markov chain data.
 The middle two experiments (Secs.~\ref{sec:lastfm} and ~\ref{sec:ultrarunners}) use real-world observations.
-The last experiment (Sec.~\ref{sec:gene}) uses simulated genetics data.
+The last experiment (Sec.~\ref{sec:gene}) uses synthetic genetics data.
 Code to run the experiments is available at \url{https://github.com/chris-miles/MarkovChain-VEM}.